Ifeoluwa-cloud/alx-low_level_programming/README.md

-Even more about arrays and strings:
+Even more about arrays and strings